ahrefs/ocannl/lib/shape_inference.md

 }
 ```

 The actual implementation is split into the `Row` module, which handles multi-row inference, and the `Shape` module which deals with the specific axis kinds (batch, input, output), _einsum_ specifications, and the shape-relevant semantics of operations expressed via the `Shape.logic` variant type.
+Since broadcasting extends leading axes (preserves trailing axes), substituting a `row_var` means prepending to the `dims` of the row that has the row variable as its `bcast` field.

 Labels are a part of OCANNL, but it's a topic that needs more exploration and future work.
 Currently, OCANNL has labeled dimensions, but not labeled axes.
 This means that when two axes need to agree on the number of dimensions, they also need to agree on the labels.
 If the dimensions of both axes have labels, the labels need to be the same, and if one doesn't have a label initially, it's inferred to have the label from the other axis.
 Intuitively, the label is a specification of the semantics of an axis that is more fine-grained than, but of similar nature as, the number of dimensions.
 Currently, there is no global check to prevent the same label be used with different numbers of dimensions (on unrelated axes).
 Example: a label `"rgb"` attached to dimensions size 3 to denote that an axis represents three channels "red", "green" and "blue".